 If you’re looking at the space remaining on your console and are worried that next game install or a future update will push you to the limit then you’ll want to peruse our selection of the best Nintendo Switch SD cards you can currently buy.
 No longer will each new addition to your Switch be a cause for concern as a new SD card can give you all the space you could possibly need.

 If we’re looking for something that lives up to our requirements of quality, cost and capacity then the SanDisk Ultra 200 GB is the best Nintendo Switch SD card available right now.
 Truly, it’s the all-round excellent choice.
-There’s a healthy amount of space for many current and upcoming Switch games, while you’ll also have loads spare for any digital titles or indie gems you decide to pick up from the Nintendo eShop.
+It’s not the biggest Switch SD card out there, but you will have a healthy amount of space for many current and upcoming games, while you’ll also have loads spare for any digital titles or indie gems you decide to pick up from the Nintendo eShop.
 Grab this knowing that you’ll have the comfort and security to game without any space issues for a long time.

 If you want just a little boost to your Nintendo Switch storage space then you should plump for this SanDisk Ultra 32 GB micro SD card.
 It’s definitely one to consider if you’re not expecting to load up your Switch with dozens of new games or you don’t mind clearing out a few old titles once you’re finished with them.
 Ultimately, it’s a cheap Nintendo Switch SD card that will double the capacity you have available to you for practically no money at all.
 Nice!